 "Dynamite in the Wilderness"

-It was Day two of our highly anticipated late July float trip down the Middle Fork of the Salmon River.
+It was Day Two of our highly anticipated late-July float trip down the Middle Fork of the Salmon River.

 We had made decent time on that first day, dodging most of the exposed rocks and many of the ones just beneath the surface.

-There had been some urgency to our rowing that day.
+There had been some urgency to our rowing that first day.
 A major storm was bearing down on us, and we wanted to be off the river and safely in camp before the rain started pummeling us.

-Annual lightning-caused wildfires had reduced large swaths of ponderosa and lodge pole pine to charred, hollowed-out remnants.
+The summertime storms along the Middle Fork are almost as legendary as the river itself, which courses through the middle of the Frank Church River of No Return Wilderness.
+In the past several decades, the longer, hotter fire seasons had taken a toll on the primitive beauty of the largest forested wilderness in the lower 48.
+Annual lightning-caused wildfires had reduced large swaths of ponderosa and lodgepole pine to charred hollowed-out remnants.
 Burned trees typically remain upright for seven years after a fire, before falling over each other and becoming a potential menace.

-But for the 16 of us on this late July raft trip, we knew what we were getting into – or so we thought.
-Part of the “Frank” may have burned, but we were on the Middle Fork of the Salmon River, one of the best week-long vacation destinations in the world, and one that can challenge even the most experienced outdoors person.
+But for the 16 of us on this late-July raft trip, we knew what we were getting into–or so we thought.
+Part of the “Frank” may have burned, but we were on the Middle Fork of the Salmon River, one of the best week-long vacation destinations in the world and one that can challenge even the most experienced outdoors person.

 ------------------------------------------------------------

-Recently, several of the group gathered to recount the events of July 23, 2006, when a powerful thunderstorm blocked popular Pistol Creek rapid with logs and debris, bringing river travel to a complete standstill.
+Recently, several of the group gathered to recount the events of July 24, 2006, when a powerful thunderstorm blocked popular Pistol Creek rapid with logs and debris, bringing river travel to a complete standstill.

-“The thunderstorm that hit us on the evening of our first day on the river was the most savage I’d experienced,” said Jim.
-“Nearly an inch of rain in the first hour.
-Tent-rattling winds accompanied the torrential rain, and the lightning and thunder added an element of excitement to the evening.
+“The thunderstorm that hit us on the evening of our first day on the river was the most savage I’d experienced,” recalled Jim.
+“Tent-rattling winds and a torrential rainstorm.
+The lightning and thunder added an element of excitement to the evening.

 “At first it was fun.
 We huddled under a large flapping tarp, and the noise had a certain rhythm to it.
 But eventually everything and everybody was soaked.
 After a couple hours, the storm moved on, and we all headed to our soggy tents.”

 The rain continued intermittently throughout the night, but blue skies greeted us in the morning as we surveyed the damage.
 During the night a stream of rainwater had penetrated my tent from below.
-The sleeping bag and camera would need a large dose of sunshine.
+My sleeping bag and camera would need a large dose of sunshine.
 Luckily, the 95-degree weather was only hours away.

-“It’s a classic S-turn rapid situated between granite vertical walls.
-The run at this very low flow is left of center, but it will be tight,” he warned us.
-“You have to stay close to the rock wall on the left side, but whatever you do, don’t bump into it.
-That could push you into the razor sharp rock in the middle of the narrow run.
-That rock has been known to rip the floor out of rafts, so whatever you do, don't hit that, either.
-But I’m sure you’ll all do just fine.”
+“It’s a classic S-turn rapid situated between granite vertical walls,” he told the group.
+“The run at this very low flow is left of center, but it’s going to be tight.
+You have to stay close to the rock wall on the left side, but whatever you do, don’t bump into it!
+That could push you into a razor-sharp rock in the middle of the narrow run.

 No wonder the Middle Fork of the Salmon River rivals the Grand Canyon as the most coveted river trip in the nation.